timhowgego/Aquius/README.md

 * `n` - short name or human-readable reference code (recommended)
 * `u` - URL link for further human-readable information

 *Tip:* To reduce `dataset` file size, restrict the accuracy of coordinates to only that needed - metres, not millmetres.
+Likewise, while URLs and detailed names may provide useful reference information, these can inflate file size dramatically when lengthy or when attached to every node or service.

 ### Place